 Others may be held accountable for negligence or abuse they committed.
 The wrongful death of a fetus may have resulted from someone's careless actions or failing to take reasonable care that would be expected in a similar situation.
 Individuals may also be held responsible for the wrongful death of a fetus if their abusive behavior caused the fatality.

 Fairfax Wrongful Death Lawyers

 Now, expectant parents will be able to hold responsible parties accountable for the wrongful death of their unborn child.
-If you have lost an unborn child as the result of medical malpractice, neglect or abuse, please contact an experienced wrongful death attorney at Kearney, Freeman, Fogarty & Joshi, PLL today at 703-691-8333 to schedule your free consultation.
+If you have lost an unborn child as the result of medical malpractice, neglect or abuse, please contact our experienced wrongful death lawyers at Kearney, Freeman, Fogarty & Joshi, PLL today at 703-691-8333 to schedule your free consultation.